daviddwlee84/RaspPi-Cluster/README.md

 The following tutorial I will use a four node Raspberry Pi Cluster for an example.

 > (And I'll use my preferred selection between many similar options.)
+>
+> i.e. the memory allocation settings is fit for Raspberry Pi 3 with 1G RAM

 After setting up the environment, I'll implement some popular distributed computing ecosystem on it.
 And try to write a quick start script for them.
 And maybe some example demo.